augustbassfa/core-code-from-scratch-readme-augustbassfa/README.md

 # core-code-from-scratch-readme-augustbassfa
-Here I record everything learned in the CoreCode-io bootcamp, it is the place where all the solved exercises will be kept under control.
+Here I record everything learned in the "Core Code-io BootCamp", it is the place where all the solved exercises will be kept under control.